scatalin1/TMPS/TMPS - Lab 2/README.md

  * Flyweight

   Flyweight is used in Abstraction.
 NewCastle, Domain.Castle, Domain.CastleFactory classes are used for creation of the castle for heroes and their specification.
 A castle can be a defender or an attacker.
+For example I have a class Castle, which implements an interface of a NewCastle.
+Afterwards, I am given two parameters, the castle itself and its side.
+So each time I create a castle, I'm giving it the name, like HumanCastle and the side, for example attacker.

     public class Castle implements NewCastle {
         private static String castle;